Logo written stop rape now

 Trolling refers to “the posting of messages, the uploading of images or videos and the creation of hashtags for the purpose of annoying, provoking or inciting violence against women and girls.
 Many “trolls” are anonymous and use false accounts to generate hate speech” (OHCHR.)

-In conflict and post-conflict situations, doxxing and trolling exacerbate the risks of CRSV.
+In conflict and post-conflict situations, online harassment, doxxing and trolling exacerbate the risks of CRSV.
 By inciting hate and violence and exposing personal information, these actions allow perpetrators to move from virtual harassment to physical attacks, including sexual violence.

 Example